Splitting Devon could lead to ‘unavoidable’ winners and losers

 A host of ideas are set to be submitted to the government this month by Devon’s 11 councils about how the county’s administrative boundaries should be redrawn.

-Under this plan, those nine would be alongside Plymouth and Torbay, which are already unitary and would retain their existing boundaries.
+Under this plan, those nine would be alongside Plymouth and Torbay, which are already unitary authorities and would keep their existing boundaries.

-“Any split [of the Devon County Council area] means creating unavoidable winners and losers,” said Councillor James Buczkowski (Liberal Democrat, Cullompton & Bradninch), the county council cabinet member for finance.
+“Any split [of the Devon County Council area] means creating unavoidable winners and losers,” said Councillor James Buczkowski (Liberal Democrat, Cullompton and Bradninch), the cabinet member for finance.

 “This is because while debt can be shared equally by head of population, assets can’t, meaning community infrastructure like schools, buildings, roads, social housing, leisure centres and more might not be equally split.”